Cesar Chavez: Proposition 14: 1976–1977

 In 1976, the ALRB ran out of its budgeted money for the year.
 The California legislature refused to allocate more money, so the ALRB closed shop for the year.
 Seeking to get the farmworkers' rights introduced by ALRA enshrined in California's constitution, in early 1976 UFW activists put forward the idea of Proposition 14, which would go forward to the electorate later that year.
 Chavez thought that Proposition 14 had little chance of being passed by the electorate and was concerned that devoting its resources to the campaign would be financially costly for the UFW.
 Brown also warned them not to, arguing that it would backfire on farmworkers by polarizing communities.
 Despite these concerns, Fred Ross urged the union to take on the issue, and after much debate, the UFW's executive board voted to involve itself in the 'vote yes' campaign on Proposition 14.
 Growers responded with a well-funded multi-media campaign that emphasized the claim that the measure would give unions the right to trespass on private property.
 When it went to the electorate in November 1976, Proposition 14 was defeated by a measure of two-to-one.
 Although this defeat had little serious impact on the UFW, Chavez took it as a very public rejection of him personally.

 Chavez blamed the defeat on the UFW's national boycott director, Nick Jones, who had been the only staff member to publicly voice disquiet over the Proposition 14 campaign.
-He claimed that Jones and the New York boycott director, Charlie March, had been part of a far-left conspiracy to undermine the UFW.
+He said that Jones and the New York boycott director, Charlie March, had been part of a far-left conspiracy to undermine the UFW.
 Under pressure, in November 1976, Jones resigned; in a letter to the executive board he stated that he was "deeply concerned" about the direction in which Chavez was taking the union.
-Chavez also fired Joe Smith, the editor of El Macriado, after accusing him of deliberately undermining the newspaper.
+Chavez also fired Joe Smith, the editor of El Malcriado, after accusing him of deliberately undermining the newspaper.
 He then ordered Ross and Ganz to interrogate everyone who worked on the campaign, ostensibly to decide on new assignments but also to route out alleged malcontents, agitators, and spies.
 Many of those involved in running the UFW's boycott expressed concerns about a McCarthyite-style atmosphere developing within the union, and Chavez's purge attracted press attention.
 As the criticisms of his leadership intensified, Chavez responded with further purges, inspired by those in China's Cultural Revolution.
 He became convinced that there was a far-left conspiracy, whose members he called the "assholes" or "them", who were trying to undermine the UFW.
 At a La Paz meeting in April 1977, later called "the Monday Night Massacre", Chavez called together a range of individuals whom he denounced as malcontents or spies.
 They were verbally abused by members of the executive board and ejected from the community.
 He later accused Philip Vera Cruz, the oldest member of the executive board, of also being part of the conspiracy, and forced him out.